sjoyal/sjoyal.github.io/about/javascript.md

 #### `+` -- unary plus

-Given a value (numeric, string, non-string) the unary plus operator evaluates the value and attempts to convert it to a number.
+Given an operand (numeric, string, non-string) the unary plus operator evaluates the operand and attempts to convert it to a number.
 Example:
 ```JavaScript
 +3 // yields 3
 +'3' // yields 3